0xc0rvu5/0xc0rvu5.github.io/manager_extra_details.md

 Here you can see the **unencrypted** data.
 This is a very good example as to why `http` is insecure and should not be used.
 ![image](https://0xc0rvu5.github.io/docs/assets/images/20220627001607.png)

 Since we were astute cyber analysts we already made sure we had an instance of `burpsuite` running in the background.
-Now all we need to do is pull up `burpsuite` and go to the `HTTP History` tab, send the request we wish to test, in this case `manage.php` which pertains to when we changed our previous password and finally see if we can change the password for someone more important like `admin`.
+Now all we need to do is pull up `burpsuite` and go to the `HTTP History` tab, send the request we wish to test, in this case `manage.php`, which pertains to when we changed our previous password and finally see if we can change the password for someone more important like `admin`.
 Upon attempting to change the password for `admin` it worked!
 Look at that!!
-If you hadn't tried already to log into `admin` and noticed a `failed password` error then maybe you weren't aware that there was in fact a `admin` account.
+If you hadn't tried already to log into `admin` and noticed a `failed password` error then maybe you weren't aware that there was in fact an `admin` account.
 We'll cover that next!
 ```bash
 In burpsuite:
 Go to: HTTP history